In this guide

 In this scenario, your fund still has taxable income from interest earned on cash, dividends received from shares, rent on property, realised capital gains, etc.

-It is the realised income attributed to you that will attract Division 296 tax, so you will still have tax to pay even in years when your balance has decreased.
+It is the realised income attributed to you that will attract Division 296 tax, so you may still have tax to pay even in years when your balance has decreased.

 Leave a Reply